Violation of detailed balance in microwave circuits: theory and experiment: Theory

 \subsection{Scattering matrix formalism}

-Previous work has focused on circuits without propagation, modeling them using time-domain differential equations between current and voltages in the circuit, and where noise sources appear are source terms~\cite{ghanta_fluctuation_2017,gonzalez_experimental_2019}.
-Including propagation within this formalism would be cumbersome.
-Since we deal with linear circuit, we find it more efficient to work in the frequency domain, where current and voltages are simply related by a frequency-dependent impedance matrix.
+We consider linear circuits where current and voltages are simply related by a frequency-dependent impedance matrix.
 Measuring voltages (respectively currents) requires high impedance (respectively low impedance) sensors, which are difficult to implement at high frequency.
 One would rather work with matched amplifiers, i.e.\ amplifiers which input impedance is the same as that of the transmission line connected to it, so that all the power sent to the amplifier is absorbed.
 Such amplifiers do not measure the voltage at a point in the circuit but the amplitude of the wave incoming to it.
 We will focus on matched amplifiers and discuss briefly the case of voltmeters.
 We chose to work, as usual in microwave electronics, with the scattering formalism~\cite{pozar_microwave_2011}.
 In this formalism, a circuit connected to $n$ ports is modeled by a $n\cross n$ matrix, the scattering matrix $S$, which relates the amplitude of the voltage waves exiting each port to that entering each port.
 Sources appear as incoming waves and measurements can be performed on each outgoing wave.

 In the following we will apply the scattering formalism to the simplest, yet nontrivial circuit, which contains only two ports, i.e.\ two noise sources and two measurements, as shown in Fig.~\ref{fig:theoretical_setup}.
 This situation is very close to the one usually considered at low frequency~\cite{ghanta_fluctuation_2017, gonzalez_experimental_2019,ciliberto_heat_2013,ciliberto_statistical_2013}.
 This is the setup we have implemented experimentally, as we show below.
 More complex circuits can be easily treated following the same lines.
 We suppose that the circuit is lossless and linear.
 Losses can be implemented by adding extra ports in which power exits the circuit.
 According to the fluctuation-dissipation theorem, losses must be accompanied by noise, i.e.\ extra noise sources must be added accordingly, which enter the circuit through the extra ports.
 Non-linearities would complexify the physics a lot, since different frequencies would be coupled, and the usual scattering formalism does not apply to such systems.
 We do not consider non-linearities, so voltage measured at a given frequency depends only on noise sources at the same frequency.
 As a consequence, we can deal with the spectral densities of the various quantities we are considering, and not necessarily their integral over a certain bandwidth.